ycrc/ycrc.github.io/docs/clusters/mccleary-farnam-ruddle.md

 ### Hostname

-McCleary can be accessed via SSH (or MobaXterm) or transfer applications at the hostname `mccleary.ycrc.yale.edu`.
+McCleary can be accessed via SSH (or MobaXterm) at the hostname `mccleary.ycrc.yale.edu`.

+Transfers and transfer applications should be connected via `transfer-mccleary.ycrc.yale.edu`.

 !!! note
 	The hostname does *not* use the domain hpc.yale.edu, but uses *ycrc*.yale.edu instead.